-Formal review of the University Foundation in All Science, Life Science and Healthcare Science, takes place as an annual review in January/September between UPIC, the Quality and Standards Office NVT UK (if applicable) and representation from the Faculty of Science.
-Strategic, logistical and operational issues are developed within the remit of the Academic Advisory Committee (AAC) held on a trimester basis and chaired by the Director of Teaching and Learning, Plymouth University.
-Transfer details are determined via the College Progression Board.
-For a detailed review and quality management of this and all UPIC programmes, see CPR 11.
-Informal Review takes place on a regular basis via interface between students, the Director of Academic and Support Services and/or nominee and the teaching staff using both Student Surveys (inclusive of i-graduate) and teaching observation.
-Monitoring and Formal review of the University Foundation in Life Sciences/Sciences, takes place as an annual review Review by UPIC with representation from the Faculty of Science and Environment.
+Monitoring and Formal review of the University Foundation in Life Sciences/Sciences/Healthcare Sciences takes place Review as an annual review by UPIC with representation from the Faculty of Science and Engineering and the Faculty of Health.
 Strategic, logistical and operational issues are developed within the remit of the Academic Advisory Committee (AAC) held on a trimester basis and chaired by Plymouth University.
 Progression is determined via the UPIC Board of Examiners.
 For a details of this review and quality management of this and all UPIC programmes, see, CPR QS9.
 Informal Review takes place on a regular basis via interface between students, academic services and the teaching staff using both student surveys (inclusive of i-graduate) and teaching observation.
 Entry Requirements Standard and approved requirements for academic international benchmark qualifications; see CPR QS3.
 English language for Entry Point 1 is at CEFR level B1; English language for Entry Point 2 is at CEFR level B2 in line with UKBA requirements for FHEQ6.
 Appendix 1 Intended Learning Outcomes in the constituent modules - table inserted indicating direct mapping of LOs per module.
 Appendix 2 Delivery schedule incorporating notional, contact and self-directed hours of study applied to each module and therein the programme.
-Appendix 2= Two Semester Type Tain 2 The definester Appendix 3 - Appendix 4 - Appendix 5 - See DMDs.
+Appendix 2= Two Semester Appendix 3 - Appendix 4 - Appendix 5 - See DMDs.